gregoryv/timesheet-file-format/README.md

 ### bin/sum.php

-Generates a summary of one given report.
+Prints out summary of one or more timesheet files.
 For the above example the summary would be

     sum=174 flex=-2 conference=7 travel=1